 A letter notifying I&APs of this application for environmental authorisation, as well as the applications for the Water Use Licence, heritage permits, borrow areas approval was sent to all registered stakeholders together with a Background Information Document (BID) (Appendix B).
 Both the English and isiXhosa versions were distributed by the local facilitators as well as placed on the DWA website.
 The BID covers all the applications that form part of the project.
-A newspaper advertisement was published in both local and provincial newspapers announcing the EIA process for this project and providing contact details for I&APs to register as a stakeholder.
+A newspaper advertisement was published in both a local and national newspaper announcing the EIA process for this project and providing contact details for I&APs to register as a stakeholder.
 An on-site notice was also posted providing a brief background on the project and contact details in order for IAPs to request further information and/or to register as a stakeholder.
-All documents are available in Appendix B.